 If you have RA, you may develop other skin conditions, including the following:

-Rheumatoid factor is a protein your immune system produces.
-It can trigger inflammation, resulting in the destruction of healthy body tissues, especially in the lining of your joints.
+Rheumatoid factor is a protein your immune system can produce.
+It can be associated with inflammation, resulting in the destruction of healthy body tissues, especially in the lining of your joints.

 Rheumatoid nodules occur most often in white males and can range in size from several millimeters to a few centimeters across.